deppen8/pandas-vet/README.md

 2. Fork the repo and create a new branch for your enhancement/fix.

+3. Get a development environment set up with your favorite environment manager (`conda`, `virtualenv`, etc.).
+You can create one from `pip install -r requirements_test.txt` or, if you use Docker, you can build an image from the Dockerfile included in this repo.

-3. Write code, docs, etc.
+4. Write code, docs, etc.

-4. We use `pytest` and `flake8` to validate our codebase.
+5. We use `pytest` and `flake8` to validate our codebase.
 The TravisCI integration will complain on pull requests if there are any failing tests or lint violations.
 To check these locally, run the following commands:

 ```bash
 pytest tests